Flag for United Kingdom

 The curvature of the shadow's path and the apparent rotation of the Moon's disk is due to the Earth's rotation.

-The total phase of this lunar eclipse is not visible in Darlington, but it can be observed there as a partial lunar eclipse.
-The Earth's shadow covers a large portion of the Moon, so this is still a nice sight.
+The total phase of this lunar eclipse was not visible in Darlington, but it could be observed there as a partial lunar eclipse.
+The Earth's shadow covered a large portion of the Moon, so this was still a nice sight.

 Eclipses and Transits Visible in Darlington